Blown glass chandelier from the 1940s

 Description

-The electrical installation will need to be modified, and we will have to clean the brass element; at the end, it should be noted that two small “pastoral” pieces are missing, one was missing, and we had to send a sample to the foundry to make a replacement.
+The electrical wiring will need to be modified, and we will have to clean the brass element; at the end, it should be noted that two small “pastoral” pieces are missing — one was missing, and we had to send a sample to the foundry to produce a replacement.

 The chandelier has a particularly original shape, suitable for lighting a living room or dining area.
 For transport, we recommend disassembly and packing into a wooden crate.
 It weighs 15 kg.

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a defined character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products, which possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its variations in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything stems from the reign of Napoleon, which imposed a style heavily inspired by Roman and Greek ornamentation.
+Everything originated from Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Notable and worth mentioning are antique products in Rococo and Louis XV styles.
-The next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Antique products in Rococo and Louis XV styles are interesting and worth noting.
+The next style is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
 Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details